Cognitive behavioural therapy (CBT)

 - drug and alcohol addiction

-CBT can also help you to cope better with certain physical problems that might have a psychological element.
-Examples include chronic fatigue syndrome, fibromyalgia, irritable bowel syndrome, tinnitus and chronic pain.
+CBT can also help you to cope better with certain physical problems that might have a mental (psychological) element.
+Examples include chronic fatigue syndrome (myalgic encephalomyelitis or ME), fibromyalgia, irritable bowel syndrome, tinnitus and chronic pain.

-Depending on what you’re having it for, you may have CBT on its own or alongside any medicines prescribed for you.
+Depending on what you’re having it for, you may have CBT on its own or alongside medicines.

 What happens in cognitive behavioural therapy (CBT)?

-If you’re having CBT with a therapist, you’ll have an initial assessment on your first session.
+If you’re having CBT with a therapist, you’ll have an initial assessment in your first session.
 Your therapist will ask you a few questions about your background and the problems you’re currently dealing with.
-CBT focuses on problems that you’re dealing with right now, but you might look at how events from your past impact your thoughts and beliefs.
+CBT focuses on problems that you’re dealing with right now, but you might look at how past events affect your thoughts and beliefs.

 You’ll agree with your therapist what you want to focus on over your treatment course.
 In each session, you may discuss any new problems, review any ‘homework’ tasks you agreed to do and discuss new techniques to try.
 CBT works best if you work on things between your sessions as well as during them.
-This will allow you to practise the techniques you’ve discussed in the sessions.
-Your therapist won’t ask you to do anything you don’t feel comfortable with.
+This will allow you to practise the cognitive behavioural therapy techniques you discuss in the sessions.

 How long you’ll have CBT depends on why you’re having it, but it’s designed to be a short-term therapy.
-You’ll usually have between six and 20 weekly or fortnightly sessions, with each session lasting around an hour.
+You’ll usually have between five and 20 weekly or fortnightly sessions, and each session will last around an hour.
 Sometimes, you might start with six sessions and have a review to see how you’re getting on.

-CBT is all about learning specific skills that you’ll be able to continue using throughout your life.
-You continue to practise what you’ve learnt once you finish the series of sessions.
-But if you start to have difficulties again, you can request more sessions.
+CBT is all about learning specific skills that you can continue to use throughout your life.
+You continue to practise what you learn after you finish the series of sessions.
+But if you start to have difficulties again, you can ask for more sessions.

 Cognitive behavioural therapy (CBT) techniques

 Here are some example CBT techniques your therapist may try with you.
-If you’re doing CBT via an online or computer programme, you’ll work through these on your own.
+If you’re doing CBT via an online or computer programme, you’ll work through self-guided sessions on your own.
+Some sessions are guided.

 - Techniques to break down problems into how you think and feel, your physical feelings and your actions.
 You’ll start to see how these are connected and how they affect you.

 - Keeping a diary of when you feel distressed or anxious.
-You may include what’s triggered the feeling together with your mood, thoughts and any physical symptoms at the time.
-This can help you identify any unrealistic or unhelpful thoughts, feelings or behaviour.
+You may include what triggers a feeling, together with your mood, thoughts, and any physical symptoms at the time.
+This can help you identify any unrealistic or unhelpful thoughts, feelings, or behaviour.

 - Challenging negative thoughts and beliefs.
 This includes identifying where these may be wrong, and where there may be more rational alternatives.